Snapchat filters for funerals? Yes, that's really a thing

 Social media in the afterlife

-If you pay between $60 and $120, you can get a funeral geofilter made too.
-Lee's company requests four days notice, and you tell them what you want, with what color, text and design for a geofilter.
+If you pay between $60 and $120, you can get a funeral geofilter made, too.
+Lee's company requests four days' notice, and you specify what you want, with what color, text and design.
 If you pay extra, you can also get a little caricature of the deceased on the geofilter.

 Lee said the cartoons of deceased friends and family members are often seen as tributes.
 That's how Buchanan saw it when she ordered a geofilter for her brother's funeral.

-Before he passed away, Buchanan said, her brother was constantly on Snapchat, sending photos of himself, his newborn daughter and his fiancee around the clock on the social network.
-She even nicknamed her brother "the Snapchat King," something his friends remembers fondly.
+Before he passed away, Buchanan said, her brother was constantly on Snapchat, sending photos of himself, his newborn daughter and his fiancee around the clock.
+She even nicknamed her brother "the Snapchat King," something his friends remember fondly.

 When Buchanan's friends and family saw the surprise geofilter, they thought it was the perfect way to celebrate Tarrence's life, and she received hundreds of pictures and videos using the filter.
 Buchanan is thinking about putting together a book with all the filter snaps sent to her.